Betadine Antiseptic Liquid Spray (Povidone-Iodine)

 What Is Betadine Antiseptic Liquid Spray Used For?

-Betadine Antiseptic Liquid Spray is an antiseptic medication that rapidly kills bacteria commonly responsible for wound and skin infections.
+Betadine Antiseptic Liquid Spray is an antiseptic solution that helps eliminate bacteria responsible for skin infections and aids in the healing of minor wounds.

 Primary Uses

-Used for antisepsis of minor cuts, abrasions, minor burns and the treatment of minor skin infections.
+It is primarily used for antisepsis of minor cuts, abrasions, minor burns, and the treatment of minor skin infections.

 How It Works